SkylineCommunications/dataminer-docs/user-guide/Advanced_Modules/Dashboards_and_Low_Code_Apps/Visualizations/Available_visualizations/Feeds/DashboardQueryFilterFeed.md

 - When a node edge graph is exclusively filtered by node, edges will only be highlighted when both the source and destination are highlighted.
 Alternatively, when a node edge graph is exclusively filtered by edge, the source and/or destination attached to the highlighted edge segments will be highlighted.

-## Filtering a table or node edge graph component
+## Linking a component to the query filter

 When linked to a component using a feed, the query filter component allows real-time filtering of that associated component.